etanak/CHROM_rPPG_implementation/README.md

 # CHROM_rPPG_implementation
+This is part of my undergrad graduation project for the Electrical Engineering Project 2102499 course <br>
 DISCLAIMER: I didn't develop the entire code myself.
 I just modified and asssembled others'codes together.
 I had given credit to other githubs in the last part of this README (BIG THANKS !!) !!

 To run this code, first you have to clone/download SkinDetector at: https://github.com/pavisj/rppg-pos/tree/master/SkinDetector